vthommeret/glossterm/README.md

 In order to generate files for the web app, you need to grab an English Wiktionary dump, put it in `data/` and run the following commands.

+You can run the commands by doing e.g. `go run cmd/gtdump/main.go` or running `make` to install globally available commands that can be run as e.g. `gtdump`.

 1. `gtdump`
    downloads Wiktionary dump to en.xml.bz2.